mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 This document defines a new HTTP/3 {{!I-D.ietf-quic-http}} method CONNECT-IP to convert streams into tunnels or initialise HTTP datagram flows
 {{!I-D.schinazi-quic-h3-datagram}} to a forwarding proxy.
-Each stream can be used separately to establish forwarding of one connection to potentially different remote hosts.
-Unlike the HTTP CONNECT method, CONNECT-IP does not request the forwarding proxy to establish a TCP connection to the remote target host.
-Instead the tunnel payload will be forwarded right on top of the IP layer, meaning the forwarding proxy has to identify messages boundaries and then adds an IP header to each message before forwarding (see section {{server}}).
+Each stream can be used separately to establish forwarding to potentially different remote hosts.
+Unlike the HTTP CONNECT method, CONNECT-IP does not request the proxy to establish a TCP connection to the remote target host.
+Instead the tunnel payload will be forwarded right on top of the IP layer, meaning the forwarding proxy has to identify messages boundaries to each message before forwarding (see section {{server}}).

 This document specifies CONNECT-IP only for HTTP/3 following the same semantics as the CONNECT method.
 As such a CONNECT-IP request MUST be constructed as